 To repair the harm caused by I-94, the Twin Cities Boulevard seeks to reverse the impacts of racist and classist policies that dictated the freeway route and shaped the current economic and environmental realities of neighborhoods along the corridor.
 Throughout Minneapolis’ and Saint Paul’s history, intentional policy decisions helped some communities prosper at the expense of others.
 Redlining and racially restrictive covenants dictated where anyone considered not white could live, and where public and private investments were distributed.
 Lending and marketing strategies were aimed to exclude people of color, immigrants, and Jews, forcing them to locate in specific areas designated as “hazardous” or “definitely declining” by the Homeowners Loan Corporation.

-When highway planners decided the route for I-94, they intentionally targeted those neighborhoods for demolition–displacing residents and businesses, destroying generational wealth and devastating black, immigrant, and low-income communities.
+When highway planners decided the route for I-94, they intentionally targeted those neighborhoods for demolition–displacing residents and businesses, destroying generational wealth and devastating Black, immigrant, and low-income communities.
 Despite the repeal of explicitly racist housing policies and transportation planning practices, the effects of such decisions are still felt today in the communities along the I-94 corridor and are reflected in the Twin Cities’ worst-in-the-nation racial disparities.
-Intentionally harmful government policymaking and public disinvestment created these disparities; it will take intentionally reparative policymaking and active public investment to reverse them.
+Intentionally harmful policy and public disinvestment created these disparities; it will take intentionally reparative policy and active public investment to reverse them.

 This is why the Twin Cities Boulevard vision is centered in a reparative justice framework that calls for large-scale public investments and policies capable of solving the large-scale problems caused by I-94.